-For those worried about needles, allergy injections use much smaller needles than those used for many medications, about the size of an insulin syringe.
+For those worried about needles, allergy injections use much smaller needles than for many medications, about the size of an insulin syringe.
 Topical anesthetics are also provided to numb the skin and ETAA staff are pros at making the process as easy as possible.
 Children as young as 4 years of age have successfully gone through our treatment program.
 An alternative to injections is allergy drops (see below).

-WHAT ARE ALLERGY DROPS AND HOW DO THEY COMPARE TO SHOTS?
+HOW DO ALLERGY DROPS COMPARE TO SHOTS?

 Sublingual therapy (allergy drops) follow the same concept as allergy shots.
 Allergens found on testing are administered under the tongue daily to build a tolerance and reduce sinus, nasal, eye and lung symptoms.